 Why is it bad for accidental rental property owners to wait for appreciation?

 Some people become accidental investors by turning their personal residence into a rental when they can’t or don’t want to sell it.
-If you can’t sell a home, because you owe too much money and have no savings, it might make sense to keep it as a rental.
-If you have no savings you probably don’t have a lot of extra money to spend on your rental property every month.
+If you can’t sell a home, because you owe too much money and you do not have any savings, it might make sense to keep it as a rental.
+If you do not have any savings you probably don’t have a lot of extra money to spend on your rental property every month.
 How long can you keep putting money into your rental property before it hurts you financially?